rczyzewski/guacamole/README.md

 ## Repository setup

 `Guacamole` for each class annotated with `@DynamoDBTable` generates a `Repository` class: the class will be located in the same package as annotated class.
-Its name is concatenation of the original class name and "Repository".
+Its name is concatenation of the original class name and `Repository`.
 The generated class contains helper methods, to operate with dynamo db.
-The repository has a focus on two main areas: generating requests to dynamoDB and serializing/deserializing objects comming from/to mongo.
+The repository has a focus on two main areas: generating requests to dynamoDB and serializing/deserializing objects coming from/to mongo.
 Let's take a look how repository is initialized for the above class.

 ```
 CustomerRepository repo = new CustomerRepository("customers");
 ```

 Let's take a look, how this object, can help us with the creation of a table.